Alaska Adventure | Exploring Alaska in the Spring | What to do in Alaska

 Last Frontier Brewing Company

-Once you’ve spent some time learning about the history of the Iditarod and got to meet meet the sled dogs make sure you visit Last Frontier Brewing Company.
-This Brewery and Brew Pub is family friendly and have a relaxed casual vibe.
-They have local live music through out the week and an outstanding selection of brewed beers.
+Once you’ve spent some time learning about the history of the Iditarod and you met the sled dogs make sure you visit Last Frontier Brewing Company.
+This Brewery and Brew Pub is family friendly and has a relaxed casual vibe.
+They have local live music throughout the week and an outstanding selection of brewed beers.
 Offering seven of their brewed beers I must say my favorites were the Prospector Pale and the Garnet IPA.

 The Grape Tap

 If you’re looking for a dining experience that is a bit more upscale Grape Tap is an outstanding selection.
 They have outdoor seating for you to enjoy during those beautiful summer nights.
-The food is outstanding and they have a great selection of wines for you to try.
-Don’t forget to take a peak at the wine cellar.
+The food is outstanding, and they have a great selection of wines for you to try.
+Don’t forget to take a peek at the wine cellar.

 Palmer